kotaaaa/github_resume/README_EN.md

 ### Framework
 - **Spring Boot** (6 month)
-  - Used in the backend of a consumer electronics EC site and in the backend of an in-house tool (8 months)
+  - Used in the backend of a Home appliances EC site and in the backend of an in-house tool (8 months)
 - **JUnit**
-  - Used as a unit testing framework for a consumer electronics e-commerce site
+  - Used as a unit testing framework for a Home appliances e-commerce site
 - **Angular** (3 month)
   - Used in the backend of an internal tool (3 months)
 - **Flask**